Leases | By Lawyers

 • Item icon Letter to lessor with leases to sign

-• Item icon Letter to lessee's solicitor submitting lease sublease
+• Item icon Letter to lessee's solicitor submitting lease or sublease

 • Item icon Letter to lessee acting for self submitting lease sublease

-• Folder icon E. If required - Sublease, assignment and surrender
+• Folder icon D. If required - Sublease, assignment, transfer, and surrender

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.